Topzle Topzle

 Notes

 Supposedly known in Antiquity, a large island the size of Thassos but situated off the Black Sea coast of Thrace in the present Bulgaria-Turkey border area.
 Depicted on the 1467 map Nona Europae Tabula by Nicolaus Germanus based on Claudius Ptolemy's Geography.
-According to Bulgarian geomorphologist Dinyo Kanev, probably destroyed by sea in the Middle Ages.
+According to Bulgarian geomorphologist Dinyo Kanev, probably destroyed by sea in the Mid

 Krusenstern Rock